naoteen/biotac_driver/README.md

 Installing
 ---------------------------------------------

-### Cheetah USB rules ###
-In order to be able to read the Biotac data via the Cheetah SPI-USB board you first have to copy the udev rules

-1. Download the Cheetah SPI board drivers tp-usb-drivers-v2.10.zip from http://www.totalphase.com/products/cheetah_spi/

-2. Unzip the folder
-    unzip tp-usb-drivers-v2.10.zip

-3. Copy the udev rules
-    sudo cp tp-usb-drivers-v2.10/linux/99-totalphase.rules /etc/udev/rules.d/

 ### ROS package installation ###

 After copying the Cheetah udev rules you can download and compile the ROS package.
 Also make sure you have a working catkin workspace (look at the ROS tutorials).